aws-samples/aws-saas-factory-bootcamp/Lab2.md

 <p align="center"><img src="./images/lab2/part2/cloud9_run_script_complete.png" alt="Lab 2 Part 2 Step 4 Cloud9 Script Finished"/></p>

 **Step 5** - With this new partitioning scheme, we must also change the configuration of our DynamoDB table.
 If you recall, the current table used **productId** as the partition key.
-We now need to have **tenantId** be our partition key and have the product id serve as a secondary index (since we may still want to sort on that value).
+We now need to have **tenantId** be our partition key and have the **productId** serve as a secondary index (since we may still want to sort on that value).
 The easiest way to introduce this change is to simply **_delete_** the existing **ProductBootcamp** table and create a new one with the correct configuration.

 Navigate to the DynamoDB service in the AWS console and select the **Tables** option from the menu at the top left of the page.
 Select the radio button for the **ProductBootcamp** table.
 After selecting the product table, select the **Delete table** button.
 You will be prompted to confirm removal of CloudWatch logs to complete the process.